andymckay/blog/_posts/2022-06-07-south-vancouver-island.md

 <div class='strava-embed-placeholder' data-embed-type='activity' data-embed-id='7218875101'></div><script src='https://strava-embeds.com/embed.js'></script>

 It turns out this route is pretty straightforward, avoiding the highway is still a struggle and there's still choke points where you have to go on the highway north of Cedar, around Ladysmith and near the turn off to Lake Cowichan.
-At this point I did not know about the Lake Cowichan Trail which goes from Duncan to Lake Cowichan, if you go this way look it up to avoid roads.
+At this point I did not know about the <a href="https://www.cvrd.ca/121/Cowichan-Valley-Trail">Cowichan Valley Trail</a> which goes from Duncan to Lake Cowichan (and more), if you go this way look it up to avoid roads.

 ### Day 2: Cowichan Crusher